can you pour concrete directly on dirt

 Safety gear is also highly recommended when mixing and pouring concrete to protect yourself from the splashback.

 Screeding will help you get an even finish at the top layer of concrete and will allow you to put an adequate slope on your concrete to direct rainfall.
-Floating the surface is also a good idea to further compact the concrete and help it set.
+Floating the surface is also a good idea to compact the concrete further and help it set.

 This picture shows the scene of a construction site.
 In the foreground a hand wearing work gloves is carrying a bucket.
 In the background a cement truck is visible.
 Cement is flowing from the truck into the bucket.